Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 (Don't see your favorite app here?
 Email SU@dw.com)

 We want to know what you're thinking about

 That's a great way to get in touch with us — right in the comments of a video (like the one below).

 We read every single one of those emails (even the insane ones), and we do our best to reply to them, either via email or by reading them out on the air.
-Those emails change the show, and we love getting them.
-Really.
+Those messages change the show.
+And we love getting them.

 So.
 What else is there to say?

-Well, we hope, obviously, that you subscribe, or even give us a favorable review at some point.
+Well, we obviously hope that you subscribe, or even give us a favorable review at some point.

 That's it.
 That's what we're aiming for with Science unscripted.